 But many digital and offset printing presses aren't constructed for paper rolls, instead they are sheet-fed.
 Sheet-feeding is common especially for smaller printing presses or smaller circulation luxury catalogues with different paper grades for cover and insert.

 Holmen Paper cooperates with paper converters and wholesale specialists to provide paper sheets for your needs.
+Your local sales contact will help you to find the best solutions for your part of the world.

 Direct marketing research and effects